-These warranties are covered by Home warranty insurance), which is supplied by the builder for works in excess of $16,000.
+These warranties are covered by home warranty insurance (discussed in Insurance), which is supplied by the builder for works in excess of $16,000.
 Importantly, these warranties attach to the building and can be called upon by subsequent purchasers of the home.
 Purchasers of residential properties have the benefit of these warranties for a period of 10 years, commencing from the date of the occupancy permit.

-For further information about contracts and warranties, see Guarantees on the supply of goods and services.
+For further information about contracts and warranties, see Consumer guarantees.

 A builder must not demand or receive a deposit of more than:

 •5 per cent of any contract where the contract price is $20,000 or more; or

 •10 per cent of any contract price that is less than $20,000.

 Section 15 of the DBCA places restrictions on cost-escalation clauses.
 Such clauses are quite common in building contracts and provide for an increase of the contract price in certain circumstances, such as variations in the building works, and delays caused by the owner.
 A cost-escalation clause in a domestic building contract is void unless the contract contains a notice in the prescribed form alerting the consumer to the effect of the clause and the consumer places their signature or initials next to each such clause in the contract.